bpmc-group/project-notes/README.md

 This "repository" contains helps, hints, and guides for working together on this project.

 ## GitHub Desktop
+GitHub offers a free Windows tool called GitHub Desktop that tries to make working with a GitHub repository less difficult.
+You clone a repository and then can open it in your choice of editor, such as VS Code.
+Once you are inside VS Code you can use it as normal, including opening the terminal window and running the code.

 ## VS Code To Access Remote Hosts
 Your local copy of VS Code can be used to access remote hosts.
 After installing the Remote SSH extension, you can click on the >< blue icon button in the lower left corner of the screen and log into servers.
 This is useful if you need to edit a file on the remote system, for example, a config file or, using the terminal window, to stop a running app or restart one.